ahmetcanozturk/HumanCaptcha/README.md

 2. HumanCaptcha: React front-end including component and sample site

 ### HumanCaptchaBackend
-Generates a captcha image with truly random alpha-numeric values using System.Drawing and Drawing.Drawing2D namespace Validates the captcha against user input value and returns a authorization token to be used in front-end Forms
+- Generates a captcha image with truly random alpha-numeric values using System.Drawing and Drawing.Drawing2D namespace
+- Validates the captcha against user input value and returns a authorization token to be used in front-end Forms
+- Uses Sqlite to store generated image properties

 ### HumanCaptcha
 - Human Captcha component - HumanCaptcha.jsx - is under ./HumanCaptcha/ClientApp/src/components